Skip to main content

 Emergency Removal

 Health and safety come before chastity.
 Keep a spare key in a secure but accessible spot (some use a tamper-evident envelope).
 If you experience severe pain, swelling, loss of sensation, or cannot urinate, remove the device immediately and seek medical help.
-Emergency rooms have seen cases where devices needed to be cut off with specialized tools (PubMed: Emergency Removal of Penile Rings).
-It may be embarassing, but medical professionals are there to help.
+Emergency rooms have seen cases where devices needed to be cut off with specialized tools (PubMed: Emergency Removal of Penile Rings, 2014).
+It may be embarrassing, but medical professionals are there to help.

 Emotional and Mental Health: Coping, Aftercare, and Support